Metastability for the contact process on the preferential attachment graph: Introduction

 Finally, the above strategy works properly when studying the contact process on the P\'olya-point graph.
 In fact, proving the following result helped us pave the way to potential solutions for Theorem \ref{td}. \begin{prop} Let $(\xi^{o}_t)$ be the contact process on the P\'olya-point graph with infection rate $\lambda >0$ starting from the root $o$.
 There exist positive constants $c$ and $C,$ such that for $\lambda$ small enough,

 \end{prop} Theorem \ref{td} (resp.
-Proposition \ref{prp}) implies that for all $\lambda >0$, the contact process becomes endemic (resp. survives forever) with positive probability.
+Proposition \ref{prp}) implies that for all $\lambda >0$, the contact process becomes epidemic (resp. survives forever) with positive probability.
 We say that the critical values of the contact process on the preferential attachment graph and its weak limit are all zero.
 This is a new example of a more general phenomena that there is a relationship between the phase transition for the contact process on a sequence of finite graphs and the one on its weak local limit in the sense of Benjamini--Schramm's convergence.
-Here are some known results on this topic: the contact process on the integer lattice $\mathbb{Z}^d$ and on finite boxes $\llbracket 1, n\rrbracket ^d$ exhibit a phase transition at the same critical value $\lambda_c = \lambda_c(d)$, see \cite[Part I]{L} for all $d \geq 1$; the phase transition of the process on the random regular graph of degree $d$ and its limit, the homogeneous tree $\mathbb{T}_d$, occurs at the same constant $\lambda_1 (\mathbb{T}_d)$, see \cite{MV}; the phase transition of the contact process on $\mathbb{T}_d^{\ell}$ (the $d$-homogeneous tree of height $\ell$) and its limit, the canopy tree $\mathbb{C} \mathbb{T}_d$, happens at $\lambda_2(\mathbb{T}_d)$, see \cite{CMMV, MV}; the critical value of the contact process on the configuration model with heavy tail degree distributions or on its limit, the Galton-Watson tree, is zero, see \cite{P, CD, MVY, MMVY, CS}.
+Here are some known results on this topic: the contact process on the integer lattice $\mathbb{Z}^d$ and on finite boxes $\llbracket 1, n\rrbracket ^d$ exhibit a phase transition at the same critical value $\lambda_c = \lambda_c(d)$, see \cite[Part I]{L} for all $d \geq 1$.
+The phase transition of the process on the random regular graph of degree $d$ and its limit, the homogeneous tree $\mathbb{T}_d$, occurs at the same constant $\lambda_1 (\mathbb{T}_d)$, see \cite{MV}.
+The phase transition of the contact process on $\mathbb{T}_d^{\ell}$ (the $d$-homogeneous tree of height $\ell$) and its limit, the canopy tree $\mathbb{C} \mathbb{T}_d$, happens at $\lambda_2(\mathbb{T}_d)$, see \cite{CMMV, MV}.
+The critical value of the contact process on the configuration model with heavy tail degree distributions or on its limit, the Galton-Watson tree, is zero, see \cite{P, CD, MVY, MMVY, CS}.

 Now the paper is organized as follows.
 In the next section, based on \cite{BBCS2}, we give the definition of the sequential model of the preferential attachment graph as well as its weak local limit, the P\'olya-point graph.
 We also prove preliminary results on the graph structure and fix some notation.
 In Section 3, we prove Proposition \ref{prp}.
-Finally, the main theorem is proved in Section 4.
+The main theorem \ref{td} and Proposition \ref{cvelpa} are proved in Sections 4 and 5 respectively.